The best Lenovo laptops you can buy in 2022

 For on-the-go connectivity, the ThinkPad X1 Extreme also gives you the option to add cellular network support.
 Or at least, it will at some point as the option doesn’t seem to be available yet.
 Only 5G will be available, but you’ll also be limited by the GPU you choose, as a GeForce RTX 3060 or higher will take up the space needed for the modem.
 Still, if you need cellular connectivity and top-tier performance on the go, the ThinkPad X1 Extreme is one of the best options you can find.

 With all of these powerful specs, the ThinkPad X1 Extreme is heavier than most laptops on this list, starting at 3.99lbs.
 However, it could be worse, and it’s still very impressive that it’s under 18mm thin.
 It’s just an impressive laptop overall, packing a lot of power into a relatively slim chassis.
 You’ll find all the configurations options on Lenovo’s website, but you can also find the laptop below.
+If you want even more power, keep your eyes peeled for the ThinkPad X1 Extreme Gen 5, which is expected to launch in June.

 Best AMD convertible: Lenovo Yoga 6